Abhi1782/AWS-VPC-Architecture-Deployment-Through-Terraform-Automation/README.md

  From the IAM user:
  1) Copy/download:

-    A) 🔑 Access Key ID
+        🔑 Access Key ID
-    B) 🕵️ Secret Access Key
+        🕵️ Secret Access Key

- 2) Keep these safe — used for AWS authentication in Terraform
+ 3) Keep these safe — used for AWS authentication in Terraform

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------